CodeBuilders-COMPASS/ANMAR25_D02_COMPASSRESERVATION/README.md

 ### Update Resource
 - All fields optional but at least one required
 - `name`: If provided, must be unique
-- `quantity`: If provided, must be positive integer

 ### Filter Resources
 - `name`: Optional string filter